Wong Wai: Eastern

 On 27 September 2019, once again following Lee Chi Kin, Wong signed for Eastern.

 HK U23

-Before the beginning of the Hong Kong Premier League 2021/22 season, the newly formed HK U23 announced that Wong joined the club on loan for the season as one of the over-aged players.
+Before the beginning of the 2021–22 season, the newly formed HK U23 announced that Wong joined the club on loan for the season as one of the over-aged players.

 Lee Man

 On 8 July 2022, Wong signed for Lee Man.

 International career

-He had represented the Hong Kong national under-19 football team and participated in the 2010 AFC U-19 Championship qualification held in Indonesia.
+Wong had represented the Hong Kong national under-19 football team and participated in the 2010 AFC U-19 Championship qualification held in Indonesia.
 He scored one goal in four games.

-On 16 February 2013, he received his first call-up from the senior team for the 2015 AFC Asian Cup qualification against Vietnam.
+On 16 February 2013, Wong received his first call-up from the senior team for the 2015 AFC Asian Cup qualification against Vietnam.
 However, he was excluded from the final squad announced on 15 March 2013.

-On 31 May 2013, he was included into the 20-men final squad for an international friendly match against the Philippines held on 4 June.
+On 31 May 2013, Wong was included in the 20-men final squad for an international friendly match against the Philippines held on 4 June.
 He made his debut during the match, as he entered in the 77th minute as a substitute for Leung Chun Pong.

+On 21 November 2023, Wong scored an equalizer against Turkmenistan in the second round of 2026 World Cup AFC qualifiers, which ended in a 2–2 draw.

+On 26 December 2023, Wong was named in Hong Kong's squad for the 2023 AFC Asian Cup.